thinkcompany/think_dev-standards/development-standards/css.md

 ### Grouping Styles

-Styles applying to a particular module should be grouped into a single rule.
+Group styles applying to a particular module into a single rule.
 Do not specify a selector multiple times and spread out properties across multiple rules.

 Poor Example: